The banking and FinTech community now widely view data as the new frontier of finance.

-The successful banks of tomorrow understand that the key to success lies in harnessing their massive amounts of customer data, and to successfully do this, they must collaborate with their agile counterparts, fintechs.
+The successful banks of tomorrow understand that the key to success lies in harnessing their massive amounts of customer data, and to successfully do this, banks need FinTechs.

-Steve Ellis, head of innovation at Wells Fargo identified fintech’s leading role in customer data analysis and that “there will be places where partnering with (fintechs) makes perfect sense.”
-Ruth Wandhofer, global head of regulatory and market strategy at Citibank, says that fintechs "should produce solutions around innovating bank data."
+In fact, not too long ago "FinTech" was looked upon as a potential threat, now we are at a state where banks collaborating with Fintechs is becoming more the norm.Steve Ellis, head of innovation at Wells Fargo identified FinTech’s leading role in customer data analysis and that “there will be places where partnering with (FinTechs) makes perfect sense.”
+Ruth Wandhofer, global head of regulatory and market strategy at Citibank, says that FinTechs "should produce solutions around innovating bank data."

-The third fintech wave: collaborative progress
+The third FinTech wave: collaborative progress

 The first wave, in the wake of the Global Financial Crisis, saw plucky challengers take on the traditional finance sector.
-The second saw banks take notice of fintech, responding through direct investment in fintech companies or with their own internal “innovation centres.”
+The second saw banks take notice of FinTech, responding through direct investment in FinTech companies or with their own internal “innovation centres.”

-Similarly, despite the ambitious claims and desire on the part of fintechs to become financial entities of a similar standing to banks, it is just not realistic, at least for the foreseeable future.
+Similarly, despite the ambitious claims and desire on the part of FinTechs to become financial entities of a similar standing to banks, it is just not realistic, at least for the foreseeable future.

 Banks have their size and deep pockets to count on.
-But they don’t have the agility and innovative approach to leveraging customer data that fintechs do.
-Likewise, a fintech might have the ability to mine such data, but without a large database to mine, such ability is of limited use.
+But they don’t have the agility and innovative approach to leveraging customer data that FinTechs do.
+Likewise, a FinTech might have the ability to mine such data, but without a large database to mine, such ability is of limited use.

 If we bring both together, we have a perfect match.
-Masses of data provided by one entity (a bank) and the ability to harness it by another (a fintech) in order to understand customers better and therefore provide enhanced financial services.
+Masses of data provided by one entity (a bank) and the ability to harness it by another (a FinTech) in order to understand customers better and therefore provide enhanced financial services.
 This is the future of finance and the banks that understand this will be well placed to benefit.

 Why customer data will decide the future winners in finance